 I find working with children very rewarding and enjoy knowing that I help them on their difficult days as well as play a part in making them happier and more confident daily.
 There is never a dull moment, and every day is different than the last.
 I enjoy the spontaneity of learning and playing and getting to know each child’s unique personality.

 I obtained my bachelor’s degree in education in 1999 and after graduation I travelled to Hong Kong to work as a caregiver.
 That experience helped me decide to pursue a career working with children in a professional setting.
 I have worked as an Early Childhood Educator for nearly 3 years now and am having a great time here at Meadow Montessori.

 Bio to come!

-Ms. Jessica joined the school in 2016 to provide administrative support to our Head of School.
+Ms. Jessica joined the school in 2016 and provides administrative support for our Director, Principal, and teachers.
 She has a background in a variety of office environments and has 10+ years of reception experience as well as graphic design.
 Jessica is a voracious reader and loves hiking, surfing, yoga, painting and pottery.
 She enjoys seeing the children learn and grow and laugh, never a dull moment!
-She has been the Secretary on our Board of Directors for the past 4 years and also has two lovely children who got a great foundation and love of learning at Meadow Montessori from preschool to the lower elementary level.
+She has been the Secretary on our Board of Directors for the past 4 years and also has two lovely children who received a great educational foundation and love of learning at Meadow Montessori !